 Scorpionfish are considered the cousins of stonefish.
 Scorpionfish are hard to spot because with their camouflage they blend perfectly into their surroundings.
 These fish know exactly that no one can do anything to them.

 So they sit quietly and motionless and only swim away when you nudge them, which is not to be done due to the multitude of spines, a single one being enough to inject a venom potent enough to conclude your underwater venture with excruciating pain.

 A lionfish has maroon and white stripes with stalky pectoral fins.
 Its appearance alone is a warning signal.
 They are found amongst coral pinnacles, sandy and rocky bottoms, shipwrecks, and mangroves or seagrass.
 But you can recognize them in a snap.

 The 18 long spines – packed with venom – are extremely invasive to indigenous aquatic beings.
 And they won’t be forgiving to you either if you’re daft to come very close.

-The warm coastal waters and lagoons of the Fiji Islands are the favorite habitat of rabbitfish.
+The warm coastal waters and lagoons of the Fiji Islands are the favorite habitats of rabbitfish.
 They remain active during the daytime and hide in crevices as the night comes – mostly changing the skin color altogether.